 According to a study conducted by Will Hill in the early 1990s, lurkers account for 90% of the users in any online community.
 As we discussed in the last post, this participation inequality is sometimes referred as the 90-9-1 rule, where 90% are lurkers, 9% are intermittent contributors, and only 1% account for most contributions.

 A number of reasons have been proposed as to why lurkers exist in a community.
 There’s been a close correlation between workplace behavior and intranet behavior.
-And, since the intranet is an extension of your company’s communication and cultural ecosystem, it stands to reason that employees who tend to be lurkers in real life (somewhat introverted, quiet observers), will likely display the same behavior online.
+And, since the intranet is an extension of your company’s internal communication strategy and cultural ecosystem, it stands to reason that employees who tend to be lurkers in real life (somewhat introverted, quiet observers), will likely display the same behavior online.
 Although this is not always the case.

 As with any other intranet software, group dynamics, members’ longevity with the organization, knowledge on particular topics, and the number of participants all play a role in determining the presence or absence of lurkers.